NetApp/harvest/service/contrib/README.md

-# Improved SystemD Integration
+# Improved systemd Integration

-Systemd instantiated units for each poller and a target to tie them together.
+systemd instantiated units for each poller and a target to tie them together.
 Use wildcards to start|stop|restart

 ## Poller Service via systemd instantiated services